Louis-CharlesBiron/canvasDotEffect/readme.md

     })

-// Adding the object to the canvas as a definition, because it doesn't not contain any children.
+// Adding the object to the canvas.
-CVS.add(helloWorldText, true)
+CVS.add(helloWorldText)

 ```